Payment Under The Construction Act

 The Scheme will also automatically apply if the parties have stated that payments are conditional on the payer receiving payment from a third party (which is prohibited by the Act unless that party is insolvent) but have failed to provide any other terms for payment.

 It is vital to realise that the Act applies equally to your subcontractors or sub-sub-contractors, (even the labour only ones) and you must therefore take care to ensure your own contracts comply with the Act.
 Similarly, you must ensure that you comply with your obligations as regards payment and pay less notices.

-Whilst the payment mechanisms introduced by the Act, and amended by the LDEDC might seem complicated, they have introduced vital provisions to protect you.
+Whilst the payment mechanisms introduced by the Payment Under The Construction Act, and amended by the LDEDC might seem complicated, they have introduced vital provisions to protect you.
 Therefore, you should always be very wary when Contractors offer you their own terms and conditions, or seek to amend the Standard Form contracts such as JCT and NEC.

 For more help and advice regards Payment Under The Construction Act please contact us.